Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Get Directions to The Vermont Country Store – Rockingham, VT

-Tucked just past a scenic covered bridge, Covered Bridge Antiques in Bennington, Vermont, is one of the most charming antique consignment shops in the area.
+Tucked just past a scenic covered bridge, Covered Bridge Antiques in Bennington, Vermont, is one of the best antique stores in the area.
 This cozy and colorful shop offers a delightful mix of quality antiques, unique gifts, vintage housewares, and unexpected treasures.
-The inventory is always changing, and the displays—especially in the winter with rows of vintage sleds—are a treat in themselves.
+The inventory is always changing, and the displays, especially in the winter with rows of vintage sleds, are a treat in themselves.

 It’s a must-stop spot for antique lovers visiting Southern Vermont, and the perfect place to spend a leisurely hour browsing for something special.
 Get Directions